Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-removing-html-tags.md

 <p>Some more content here</p><br /><img alt="a > 2" src="img.jpg" />`;
 ```

-I know it's not valid HTML anyhow and one should use `&gt;` for this.
+I know it's not valid HTML anyhow, and one should use `&gt;` for this.

 But running this will result in: